Vathivis/digital-cookbook/README.md

 Adjust servings directly on the recipe card; ingredient quantities recalculate on the fly so shopping lists always match the desired portion size.

 ### Debounced search & animations
-Typing in the search bar triggers a 200 ms debounced fuzzy lookup with Fuse.js, while the recipe grid animates insertions/removals using FLIP-based transitions.
+Typing in the search bar triggers a 200 ms debounced SQL-backed lookup (LIKE/EXISTS matching across title, description, tags, likes), while the recipe grid animates insertions/removals using FLIP-based transitions.

 ### Engagement tracking
 Recipes track likes and usage counts, with optimistic UI updates to keep interactions feeling instant.